John Ross & Son on Important Disability CasePosted in : Supplementary Case Law NI on 8 August 2012

 Stephen Mearns of John Ross and Son recently represented the claimant in the case of Margaret O’Neill v DSD Case Ref: 1922/11 at industrial tribunal in Northern Ireland.
 Stephen believes that the decision could have major repercussions for disability discrimination laws in Northern Ireland (and a profound effect for disabled civil servants) and has written the following summary of the case:

 The claimant in this case was a 29 year-old Civil Servant who developed an aggressive form of Rheumatoid Arthritis.
-Amongst other reasonable adjustments the claimant requested a transfer to a location
+Amongst other reasonable adjustments the claimant requested a transfer to a location closer to home.

 Already a subscriber?